Report to the Congress on the Profitability of Credit Card Operations of Depository Institutions - July 2019

-Section 8 of the Fair Credit and Charge Card Disclosure Act of 1988 directs the Federal Reserve Board to transmit annually to the Congress a report about the profitability of credit card operations of depository institutions.1 This is the 27th report.
-The analysis here is based to a great extent on information from the Consolidated Reports of Condition and Income (Call Report) and the Quarterly Report of Credit Card Plans.2
+Section 8 of the Fair Credit and Charge Card Disclosure Act of 1988 directs the Federal Reserve Board to transmit annually to the Congress a report about the profitability of credit card operations of depository institutions.1 This is the 29th report.
+The analysis in this report is based to a great extent on information from the Consolidated Reports of Condition and Income (Call Reports) and the Quarterly Report of Credit Card Plans.2

 Identification of Credit Card Banks